 FinTech Advantages and Disadvantages for South Africa

-FinTech is not the final solution to South Africa’s problems just yet, there are still many challenges that need the country needs to overcome.
-With this challenges come advantages and disadvantages for FinTech in South Africa
+FinTech is not the final solution to South Africa’s problems just yet, there are still many challenges that the country needs to overcome.
+With these challenges come advantages and disadvantages for FinTech in South Africa

 - The first advantage is a faster rate of approval.
 No more waiting in long queues or having to sign your way through stacks of paper.
 Today you can open a bank account from the comfort of your home.